The Legend of the Chitauri [Fiction Paranormal Story]

 The Legend of the Chitauri: Short Paranormal Story

 John peered into the room, hoping not to be noticed.
-The room was about thirty by forty feet and had several tunnels leading out of the room.
-This type of glowing green substance is in various room areas lighted it.
+It was about thirty by forty feet and had several tunnels leading out of it.
+This type of glowing green substance, which is in various room areas, lighted it.

 Martina was lying on a natural workbench table; she appeared alive, but John wasn’t sure.